Coolant Leak Repair Cost

 Symptoms Of A Blown Head Gasket

-The head gasket is what seals the connection between your car’s engine block and the cylinder head so that antifreeze can pass between.
+The head gasket is what seals the link between your car’s engine block and the cylinder head so that coolant can flow between.

-Head gaskets usually last the life of an engine but can dry out and crack if the motor continually overheats, allowing coolant to leak out.
+Head gaskets typically last the lifespan of an engine but can dry out and fracture if the motor repeatedly overheats, allowing coolant to leak out.

 Repair Costs